 Your baby’s playtime

-‘The length of playtime a baby can cope with depends on her age,’ explains Angela.
+‘The length of playtime a baby can cope with depends on his age,’ explains Angela.

 ‘But even babies who are over a year old can’t take much more than 15 minutes of great interaction because it’s too stimulating.
 Watch and you’ll see your baby start to get tired.
 With a younger baby, you’ll see yawns after just five minutes.
 So, when you’re thinking about building this element into your day, aim for short playtime sessions and cushion these intense moments between less stimulating activities.’